 As the roots die, they will slowly release usable nitrogen back into the ground.
 This nitrogen can be extremely useful to summer crops planted in the same container.
 If you want to be even more resourceful, allow the foliage to dry out, break it up, and then work it back into your potting soil.
 Every bit of the pea plant can be used as a fertilizer for your next crop!

 If your pea plants aren't as productive or don't grow with the vigor you'd expect, there are a couple of things that you'll want to have a look at!

-- Don't Fertilize - As mentioned before, pea plants are much more productive when grown in mediocre soils.
-The plants "fix" their own nitrogen, so they do not need any additions of compost, manures or fertilizers of any kind.
-If your soil is too nutrient rich, or if you decide to fertilize with nitrogen heavy fertilizers, your plants will grow like crazy, but produce very little pods.
+- Don't Fertilize: As mentioned before, pea plants are much more productive when grown in mediocre soils.
+The plants fix their own nitrogen, so they do not need any additions of compost, manure, or fertilizers of any kind.
+If your soil is too nutrient-rich, or if you decide to fertilize with nitrogen-heavy fertilizers, your plants will grow like crazy but produce very few pods.

-- Wood or Clay Containers - When hunting for your pea plant container, consider wood or clay containers over plastic ones!
+- Use Wood or Clay Containers: When hunting for your pea plant container, consider wood or clay containers over plastic ones!
 Although plastic may be cheap, it also tends to heat up soil quicker, and also hold in much more moisture.
 These situations normally lead to stunted plants, or to less than stellar yields.
 Due to the fact that wood and clay containers are porous, they allow the soil to "breathe".
-This breathing process ensures that roots are able to receive plenty of oxygen, and that the soil stays nice and cool.
+This breathing process ensures that roots are able to receive plenty of oxygen and that the soil stays nice and cool.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.